BodbDearg/PsyDoom/docs/PsyDoom MAPINFO.md

     SKYPAL4               = 24      // PSX Final Doom: additional sky palette
     SKYPAL5               = 25      // PSX Final Doom: additional sky palette
     ```
 - `PlayCdMusic`: If `1` or greater then `Music` is interpreted as a CD track to play instead of a music sequence.
 You can use this to play CD audio for the map instead of sequencer music.
+Default is value is `0`.
+- `NoIntermission`: If `1` or greater then the intermission screen is skipped for this map.
+Default is value is `0`.
 - `ReverbMode`: Defines the type of reverb effect used for the map.
 Allowed reverb type numbers are:
     ```
     OFF        = 0      // No reverb